jagregory/abrash-black-book/src/chapter-01.md

-that I haven't bothered to implement a version of the checksum program entirely in assembly; Listings 1.2 and 1.6 call assembly subroutines that handle the time-critical operations, but C is still used for checking command-line parameters, operning files, printing, and the like.
+that I haven't bothered to implement a version of the checksum program entirely in assembly; Listings 1.2 and 1.6 call assembly subroutines that handle the time-critical operations, but C is still used for checking command-line parameters, opening files, printing, and the like.

 > ![](images/i.jpg)